MarkBind/markbind/docs/devGuide/githubActions/workflowSecurity.md

   with:
     ref: ${{ github.base_ref }}
 ```
+{% endraw %}

 This method triggers workflows based on the latest commit of the pull request's base branch.
 Workflows on the base branch aren't affected by changes on feature branches, avoiding execution of malicious code in <tooltip content="Continuous Integration">CI</tooltip>.

 <box type="warning" seamless>
-{% endraw %}

 This method could be limiting since the code checked out is not up to date for the pull request.
 This means that the code checked out is not the code that is being tested.
 This could lead to false positives or false negatives in the testing process.

 </box>

-Another solution that allows `pull_request_target` to work securely with `actions/checkout` used on the pull request branch, is to implement running workflow only on approval by trusted users, such that the workflow is only run after checking for malicious code on the feature branch.
+Another solution that allows `pull_request_target` to work securely with `actions/checkout` on the pull request branch, is to implement running workflow only on approval by trusted users.
+This means that the workflow is only run after a user has checked for malicious code on the feature branch manually and approves the run.

 Information about reviewing workflows can be found [here](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments).